venkys-io/Code-Blogs/Linked List/Hard/Add two numbers in linked list/README.md

 def buildLL(arr):
     #Function to build a linked list from an array
     temp=Node(0)
     head=temp
     for i in arr:
+        # Create a new node with the current array element
         temp.next=Node(i)
+        # Move the temporary pointer to the newly created node
         temp=temp.next
     return head.next

 def addTwoNumbers(l1,l2):
 #Function to add two numbers represented as linked lists
     temp=Node(0)
     head=temp
     c=0
     # loop until there are elements in either l1,;2 or there is carry.
     while l1 or l2 or c:
         # add corresponding digits from l1,l2 along with carry
         if l1: